ghiobi/Connect4/src/connect4/README.md

 Type: number

-Number of slots to connect.
+Number of tokens to connect.

 - insert(column): boolean